xjjeb/My-SMS/readme.md

 ##My-SMS Version 0.1

-The first time using github to manage my codes, really excited!!
+Initializing the repo in github with

 ##My-SMS Version 0.2

-uses git push and git pull to keep the repos up to date
+uses git push and git pull to maintain the repo, and finishing the works of log_init()

 ##My-SMS Version 0.3

-some problems in the sign_up function, but lets leave it to tomorrow because im tired :(
+starting the works of sign_up